yoohooitstoo/daily-planner-gt-hw/README.md

 ## Usage

-This Work Day Scheduler was build by using best practices of web development by using HTML, CSS, jQuery as well as Bootstrap and Moment.js Libraries.
+This Work Day Scheduler was built by using best practices of web development by using HTML, CSS, jQuery as well as Bootstrap and Moment.js Libraries.

-This application is intended for people who want to schedule their daily activities online.
+This daily scheduler is for those that want to be organized digitally and to be able to see there entries persist.

-The following animation demonstrates the application functionality:
+Look at the following giphy for functionality:

 ![Work Day Scheduler demo](./02-Homework/Assets/05-third-party-apis-homework-demo.gif)

 ## Credits

-This was a solo project comlepeted by Stuart Scott as homework for the Georgia Tech, FullStack Flex program.
+Other than conferring with TAs, tutors, and my peers; yes, This was a solo project.

 ## URL